Shalom and welcome.

 This rhetoric, as one can see, became a prominent discourse in the synagogue, the church, schools, and government.
 Churches would propagate this myth from their pulpit, and both the educated and uneducated, but especially, uneducated illiterate white people would embrace it because they trusted the clergy, their scholars, and their politicians.
 Hence, Anglos, Caucasians, and contingent whites (southern Italians, Greeks, and Ashkenazi Jews) would continue to teach that Africans and African Americans were inferior people, dumb, ignorant, violent and unproductive.
 Parishioners believed their pastors who were, for the most part, part of academia and local government working in tandem to disparage, debase, and disenfranchise another race of people.
 The government would write laws to separate Anglos from African Americans after concluding (based upon a myth) that African Americans were an inferior race of people because they were descendants of Cain or Ham, some even postulated that they were the descendants of the Canaanites.
 Hence, this myth justified their enslavement, mistreatment, and murder.

 These racist sentiments exist today, both consciously and subconsciously, interwoven in the fabric of the world, but especially in America.
-Beginning with its religion, neo-Christianity (Orthodox, Catholic, Evangelicals, Mormons, Jehovah Witnesses, Adventists, etc.), reinforced by its academic institutions (universities, high school, middle school, elementary school), disseminated in homes, and finally, ratified by government policies, this raciest mythological view has been able to pass generationally to all people, but mostly Anglos (whites) who have profited the most from it.
+Beginning with its religion, neo-Christianity (Orthodox, Catholic, Evangelicals, Mormons, Jehovah Witnesses, Adventists, etc.), reinforced by its academic institutions (universities, high school, middle school, elementary school), disseminated in homes, and finally, ratified by government policies, this racist mythological view has been able to pass generationally to all people, but mostly Anglos (whites) who have profited the most from it.
 America and the world are sick with racial views that developed from a misreading of a fable, and an eisegetical reading of the Ham narrative.
 Dr. Stephen R. Haynes concurs with this position and understands that by the 1670s, the "curse of Ham" narrative became doctrine to Jews, Christians and Muslims.
 It was employed as a sanction for Black enslavement, which in turn relegated Black people to things, instead of human beings with souls, goals, aspirations, and feelings like all other human beings have.

 America was built upon racism, and many of its Anglo citizens have enjoyed the fruits of what racism has been able to produce.
-However, many Anglos can see pass this myth because of their intrinsic righteousness and call for human justice.
+However, many Anglos can see past this myth because of their intrinsic righteousness and call for human justice.
 They view Africans and African Americans, not as inferior or superior beings, but as people, human beings granted the same inalienable rights Yah has granted to all human beings whom He has created in His image (Acts 17:26).
 Many Anglos have tried to bring a balance in society by attempting to undo what the founding fathers of America have done; built an empire off of racism through the denigration, marginalization, and disenfranchisement of Africans and African Americans.
-So, to answer the question, not all Anglos despise African Americans and Africans, only some, who are still a part of this white raciest ideology, interwoven in the spiritual fabric of this country are, precipitated by the Cain-Ham myth.
+So, to answer the question, not all Anglos despise African Americans and Africans, only some, who are still a part of this white racist ideology, interwoven in the spiritual fabric of this country are, precipitated by the Cain-Ham myth.

 Goldenberg, David M. The Curse of Ham: Race and Slavery in Early Judaism, Christianity, and Islam (Jews, Christians, and Muslims from the Ancient to the Modern World).
 Princeton, NJ: Princeton University Press, 2003.